THE GREEN LINE GUIDE TO...

 How to choose who to vote for?
 Well, that's up to you.

 The Greens and NDP sent us their statements by email.
-The Liberals and PCs did not respond to multiple requests for comment in time, so we collected the following information from news releases and publicly available statements.
+The Liberals and PCs did not respond to multiple requests for comment in time, so we collected the following information from their election platform, news releases and publicly available statements.

 Here are the Liberals' plans: